Skip to main content

 • You must create the DrataAutopilotRole in every account you want monitored.

 • Maximum number of accounts: This connection supports the first 350 accounts detected in your organization.
-If you have more than 350, you can try to connect production accounts that are necessary for compliance purposes first.
+If you have more than this, you can try to connect production accounts that are necessary for compliance purposes first.
 If you would like to connect more than 350 accounts, reach out to your customer success manager.

 • Multiple workspaces: AWS organizational units sync across your workspaces.
 This connection is not specific to each workspace.